 High levels of insulin trigger high levels of inflammation, and we are beginning to discover that inflammation is at the core of all degenerative health conditions including brain disorders or diseases.
 Inflammation is the body’s normal response to some type of stress in the body.
 If it believes we are facing something potentially dangerous, it defends itself by releasing a variety of chemicals that produce the side-effect of pain and swelling; the telltale sign of the inflammatory process.

-Inflammation is critical for our survival, because it protects us from harm.
-It’s what helps us heal when we cut ourselves or are bit by an insect, protects us from microbial invasion and attacks viruses or bacteria that manage to invade.
+Inflammation is critical for our survival because it protects us from harm.
+It’s what helps us heal when we cut ourselves or are bitten by an insect, protects us from microbial invasion, and attacks viruses or bacteria that manage to invade.
 However, it is supposed to be short-lived, because these chemicals are toxic to our cells.
-“It leads to reduction of cellular function followed by cellular destruction.”
+“It leads to a reduction of cellular function followed by cellular destruction.”
 If the inflammatory process gets out of control and we remain in a constant state of inflammation, it spreads to other parts of the body.
-We are now coming to understand that this inflammation is at the root of heart disease, cancer, arthritis, type 2 diabetes, obesity and much more.
+We are now coming to understand that this inflammation is a root contributor to heart disease, cancer, arthritis, type 2 diabetes, obesity, and much more.

 What most people don’t realize is that this inflammation is also reaching the brain and is a major driving force behind neurological disorders like Alzheimer’s.
 Cytokines, the cellular mediators of inflammation, have been found to be dramatically elevated in individuals with degenerative brain disorders like Alzheimer’s, Parkinson’s, MS, and autism.
 Dr. Perlmutter explains that “cytokines are highly antagonistic to the brain, damaging tissues and leaving the brain vulnerable to dysfunction and disease – especially if it continues.”
 A diet that is high in carbs is one of the predominant stimulators for inflammation that reaches the brain.